-Academic departments and administrative units of Ohio University usually have a limited number of stipends available to graduate students, who must perform work in exchange for their stipends.
-Students must apply separately to each program or unit from which they seek stipend funding.
+Academic departments and administrative units of Ohio University usually have a limited number of graduate assistantships available to graduate students, who must perform work in exchange for their graduate assistantships.
+Students must apply separately to each program or unit from which they seek graduate assistantship funding.

-Students who receive departmental stipends from the Social Work Program will be required to demonstrate at least one, and preferably several, of the following characteristics:
+Students who receive departmental graduate assistantships from the Department of Social Work will be required to demonstrate at least one, and preferably several, of the following characteristics:

 financial need, as evidenced by responsibility for dependents, emancipation from parents, inability to obtain employment and exceptional educational costs;

-skills needed to assist the work of the Social Work Program;
+skills needed to assist the work of the Department of Social Work;

 experiences or other characteristics that would contribute to the breadth of experiences available to the student body and the field.

-Students applying for departmental stipends must submit a stipend application form and a two-page essay explaining their eligibility factors with their applications, no later than January 14th prior to the academic year for which they seek financial aid.
+Students applying for departmental graduate assistantships must submit a graduate assistantship application form and a two-page essay explaining their eligibility factors with their applications, no later than February 14th prior to the academic year for which they seek financial aid.

-Students must have a minimum 3.25 cumulative GPA to be eligible for a stipend, and may not receive a stipend during any semester that their cumulative average falls below that level.
+Students must have a minimum 3.25 cumulative GPA to be eligible for a graduate assistantship, and may not receive a graduate assistantship during any semester that their cumulative average falls below that level.

-Student Loans and Grants for Graduate Students

-At this writing, student loans and interest rates are in a state of flux.
+STUDENT LOANS AND GRANTS FOR GRADUATE STUDENTS

 Consult Chubb Hall for current information on student loan rates and eligibility.
 Please note that the Department of Social Work does not provide any forms of financial aid other than departmental Graduate Assistantships.

 OU Financial Aid and Scholarships http://www-sfa.chubb.ohiou.edu

 Ohio University provides in state tuition to post 1984 U. S. military veterans.

-Loan Forgiveness